 A Yammer group exists for using Glow in learning and teaching.

-Teachers and educational partner organisations can create and host online meetings and events (web conferences), from a range of devices using the Glow Meet service.
 Functionality includes the ability to conduct real time conversations and Q&A sessions, and to stream audio and video content.
 The service allows an event or meeting to be recorded for future access and playback by Glow users.

 Skype for Business also allows you to hold online meetings and includes the ability to share your desktop with other learners and teachers to demonstrate your work.

 - Yammer has a powerful search that will return Groups, Notes, Files, Topics, People and Conversations simultaneously that match a search term;

 - SharePoint Online allows searching either of the entire tenancy or focused on individual sites, with the option of filtering the results after searching.
 Search can be targeted at a great number of properties such as filename, title, contained text, tag, metadata, file type, people or site.
 Glow users can find useful resources others have shared